All Episodes

 It's sort of like if you have an invisible friend who goes to jail, if you commit a crime, you're likely to commit more crimes.

-So in a free society, it would be like it was before corporations were instituted, whereas if you ran a bank and the bank ran out of money, then you lost your home.
+Whereas if you ran a bank and the bank ran out of money, then you lost your home.

-You know, the sort of the image of the wild west guy with a barrel around his body because he's actually even out of clothes, right?
+You know, the sort of the image of the Wild West guy with a barrel around his body because he's actually even out of clothes, right?

 Whereas now, it doesn't happen that way.

-So yeah, you would have private incentives to keep things clean.
+So, so, yeah, you would have private incentives to keep things clean.

-Well, then you have a very powerful weapon in a civilized society.
+Okay, well, then you have a very powerful weapon in a civilized society.

-Like if you think of the number of interactions you have to go through in any typical day in your society, it's crazy how many there are.
+Like, if you think of the number of interactions you have to go through in any typical day in your society, it's crazy how many there are.

-I mean, to get electricity, to run the internet, to get oil or gas or whatever you use to heat your house there or air conditioners to get on the road, to drive down the road, to go into a store, to buy things like everything is an economic interaction.
+I mean, to get electricity, to run the internet, to get oil or gas or whatever you use to heat your house there or air conditioners to get on the road, to drive down the road, to go into a store, to buy things, like everything is an economic interaction.

-And if people in your society don't want to in a free market private society, if people in your society don't want to do business with you, you can't live in that society.
+And if people in your society don't want to, in a free market, private society, if people in your society don't want to do business with you, you can't live in that society.

-I mean, I guess you could stay on your land, but if the electricity company doesn't want to deliver electricity to you, and if you don't get any heating, and you don't get any cooling, and you don't get any water and you don't get any groceries, you can't live in that society.
+I mean, I guess you could stay on your land, but if the electricity company doesn't want to deliver electricity to you, and if you don't get any heating and you don't get any cooling, and you don't get any water, and you don't get any groceries, you can't live in that society.

 And so society has a very powerful tool called not interacting with people.